haraka/Haraka/docs/Outbound.md

 AUTH, and have the client authenticate.
 For example using the `auth/flat_file` plugin.
 However it is very simple to write a custom plugin to do this.

+For statistics on outbound mail use the `process_title` plugin.
+See the documentation for that plugin for details.

+To flush the outbound queue (for temporary failed mails) hit the Haraka master process with the SIGUSR1 signal (via the `kill` command line tool).

 Outbound Configuration Files
 ----------------------------